ML-Bioinfo-CEITEC/pknots_experiments/README.md

 # Knotted Proteins Experiments

+So far, we have three different models, two kinds of visualizations (getting insight into the data) and two ways of interpretation.
+## Models

-1) [**DistilProtBert** finetuning](fine-tuning/): [DistilProtBert](https://huggingface.co/yarongef/DistilProtBert) model fine-tuned only 1/2 epoch on SPOUT (*SPOUT_knotted.csv*) vs. Rossmann (*Rossmann.csv*) families, uploaded to [🤗 Hub](https://huggingface.co/simecek/knotted_proteins_demo_model) and tested on several other families
+1) [**DistilProtBert** finetuning](fine-tuning/) (**M1**): [DistilProtBert](https://huggingface.co/yarongef/DistilProtBert) model fine-tuned only 1/2 epoch on SPOUT (*SPOUT_knotted.csv*) vs. Rossmann (*Rossmann.csv*) families during the trip to Warsaw, uploaded to [🤗 Hub](https://huggingface.co/simecek/knotted_proteins_demo_model) and tested on several other families.
+This approach is the most promising but needs large GPU and computational resources.

-2) [**ProtBertBFD** embeddings](tsne-visualization/): we have calculated [ProtBertBFD](https://huggingface.co/Rostlab/prot_bert_bfd) protein-level embeddings for on SPOUT and Rossmann families, got t-SNE visualizations and trained a [small CNN classifier](https://github.com/ML-Bioinfo-CEITEC/pknots_experiments/tree/main/CNN-on-embeddings) (accuracy >0.997)
+2) [CNN on **ProtBertBFD** embeddings](tsne-visualization/) (**M2**): we have calculated [ProtBertBFD](https://huggingface.co/Rostlab/prot_bert_bfd) protein-level embeddings for on SPOUT and Rossmann families, got t-SNE visualizations and trained a [small CNN classifier](https://github.com/ML-Bioinfo-CEITEC/pknots_experiments/tree/main/CNN-on-embeddings) (accuracy >0.997) This approach needs to calculate embedings (=time) but after that the model is simple and small.

-3) **Interpretability**: we are working on BERT-like transformers interpretability, i.e. which part of the sequence contributed to the decision, it is still [a work in progress](https://github.com/ML-Bioinfo-CEITEC/cDNA-pretraining/tree/main/experiments/interpretability)

-4) [**Simple CNN and Integrated Gradients**](https://github.com/ML-Bioinfo-CEITEC/pknots_experiments/tree/main/CNN-integrated-gradients): we created a simple Convoluational Neural Network trained on SPOUT x Rossmann.
+3) [**Simple CNN**](https://github.com/ML-Bioinfo-CEITEC/pknots_experiments/tree/main/CNN-integrated-gradients) (**M3**): we created a simple Convoluational Neural Network trained on SPOUT x Rossmann.
 The CNN performs similarly to the previous models but is much smaller, easier to train and should be easier to interpret.
+This is approach is likely to work even on your personal computer but might

+## Visualizations

+1) Dimensionality reduction technique: We have calculated **t-SNE*** on ProtBertBFD protein-level embeddings for on SPOUT and Rossmann families.
+You can see that ProtBertBFD embeddings cluster knotted vs unknotted proteins on [t-SNE plot](tsne-visualization/tsne_knots_spout.png) much better that randomized model [embeddings t-SNE](tsne-visualization/tsne_randomized_weights.png).

+2) Alternativaly, we have tried **PCA plot** on the same ProtBertBFD protein-level embeddings.
+Again, [PCA plot]() seem to distinguish knotted vs unknotted proteins (PCA1).

+## Interpretation

+1) **Captum**: we are working on BERT-like transformers interpretability, i.e. which part of the sequence contributed to the decision, it is still [a work in progress](https://github.com/ML-Bioinfo-CEITEC/cDNA-pretraining/tree/main/experiments/interpretability) using [Captum](https://levelup.gitconnected.com/huggingface-transformers-interpretability-with-captum-28e4ff4df234) library.

-We also tried Integrated Gradients interpretation method, you can try it [here](https://github.com/ML-Bioinfo-CEITEC/pknots_experiments/blob/main/CNN-integrated-gradients/Integrated_Gradients.ipynb)
+2) We also tried **Integrated Gradients** on M3 CNN model, you can see it [here](https://github.com/ML-Bioinfo-CEITEC/pknots_experiments/blob/main/CNN-integrated-gradients/Integrated_Gradients.ipynb)

 **If you want to be able to push to this repo (to add your code)**, email Petr (*simecek -at- mail.muni.cz*).